IP-Paris-Racing-Team/website/README.md

 # To-Do List
 All
 - [ ] Coloring the linkedin & instagram buttons at the bottom with adapted colors (WIP, Ayoub)
+- [ ] The instagram and linkedin redirect to our own pages and not the generic websites
 - [ ] English version of the website possibility

 Accueil/Index